Naturally Daily

 4. Clove Essential Oil

-Clove essential oil originates from the dried flower buds of clove (Eugenia caryophyllata).
+Clove essential oil originates from the dried flower buds of the clove (Eugenia caryophyllata).

 This essential oil contains anti-inflammatory properties.
-It can help reduce the pain due to the ingrown toenails.
+It can help reduce the pain due to ingrown toenails.

-A study published in 2017 proved the anti-inflammatory and tissue remodeling ability of clove essential oil.
+A study published in 2017 proved clove essential oil’s anti-inflammatory and tissue remodeling ability.
 [7]

 5. Lavender Essential Oil